-City of Wichita asks KDOT to consider improving Kellogg and I-135 Interchange
+City of Wichita asks KDOT to consider improving Kellogg and I-135 interchange

 The city said the next step would be for KDOT to consider a study to evaluate.
 KDOT officials said they are hearing all concerns right now and are going to work regionally to make sure that the top priority projects are chosen.

-The next Local Consult meeting will be in Dodge City Wednesday, August 28 from 9 a.m. to noon at Dodge House Convention Center at 2409 West Wyatt Earp Blvd.
+The next meeting will be in Dodge City Wednesday.
+It will be from 9 a.m. to noon at Dodge House Convention Center at 2409 West Wyatt Earp Blvd.

 For a list of the remaining meetings click here.